-Dr. Thompson joined the faculty at the Marquette University School of Dentistry in 2010, after serving 27 years in the U.S. Army.
-His last position was with the U.S. Army Dental and Trauma Research Detachment, Great Lakes, Illinois where he served as Chief, Dental Biomaterials Branch and then Commander.
-His research focused on the challenge of preventing ballistic injuries to the eyes, face and neck regions of combat Soldiers.
+Dr. Thompson joined the faculty at the Marquette University School of Dentistry in 2010, coming from the U.S. Army Dental and Trauma Research Detachment, Great Lakes, Illinois.

-Dr. Thompson is a member of the American Dental Association, and Fellow of the American Academy of Fixed Prosthodontics, Academy of Prosthodontics, and the American College of Prosthodontists.
-He is a Diplomate of the American Board of Prosthodontics.
-Currently, Dr. Thompson is the Program Director for Graduate Prosthetic Dentistry.
-Dr. Thompson is active with research, with over 30 peer-reviewed publications in print.
+Dr. Thompson is a Director, American Board of Prosthodontics, Diplomate of the American Board of Prosthodontics, Fellow in the American College of Prosthodontists and the Academy of Prosthodontics, and a Director and member of the American Academy of Fixed Prosthodontics.
+Dr. Thompson is active with research, with over 60 peer-reviewed publications in print.
 He has a special interest in creating smiles, prosthodontist-driven implant placement, mechanical testing of materials and educating and training residents for board certification.

 When he is not working, he enjoys the outdoors, gardening and spending time with his family.
 He lives in Libertyville, Illinois with his wife, Haydee and their two children, Cassie and Ian.

 Dr. Neal R. Bucholtz, D.D.S.

 I graduated from the Marquette University School of Dentistry in 1976 and then the Indiana University Department of Graduate Prosthodontics.
 I am currently in private practice in New Berlin, Wis., and I am part-time faculty in the postgraduate program in prosthetic dentistry at Marquette with special interests in gnathology and dental ceramics.